yunweneric/flutter-widgethub/README.md

 ### Acknowledgements

-We would like to thank all contributors who have helped in making this SDK possible.
+We would like to thank all contributors who have helped in making flutter widget hub project possible.